Working Capital and Inventory: Improve Cash Flow for E-commerce

 | Total carrying cost | 15-35% |

-Strategies to Free Working Capital
+Six Ways to Free Up Capital

-Strategy 1: Improve Inventory Turnover
+1. Improve Inventory Turnover

-Higher turnover means less inventory needed:
+Higher turnover means less inventory needed for the same revenue:

 | Scenario | Annual Sales | Turnover | Inventory Needed |